edgy4/nicholaslanza.github.io/_pages/about.md

 ---

 ## About Me
 I’m an **OSCP‑certified IT Technician** with **5 years of hands‑on experience** supporting Windows environments.
-Alongside my professional IT background, I am extremely passionate about offensive security, developing practical exploitation skills through certifications, labs, and competitive platforms.
+Alongside my professional IT background, I am extremely passionate about offensive security and linux, developing practical exploitation skills through certifications, labs, and competitive platforms.
 You can view my resume here [CV](http://nicholaslanza.me/cv/).

 ## Purpose of This Site
 This website serves as a portfolio of techniques, tutorials, and machine walkthroughs.
 The goal is to present  thought processes clearly and professionally from an attacker's perspective, mirroring how I would approach a target during an assessment or red team engagement.